 The best GoPro you can buy right now

-The GoPro Hero 9 Black takes up the baton from the HERO 8, extending many of the now-familiar tools, adding a big dollop of hardware improvement but in an immediately-recognisable package.
+The GoPro HERO 9 Black takes up the baton from the HERO 8, extending many of the now-familiar tools, adding a big dollop of hardware improvement but in an immediately recognisable package.
 The result is an extremely easy-to-use camera for the beginner, as well as an astonishingly capable tool for the pro – an impressive combination.
 It scooped up the 2021 T3 Award in the action cam category.

 In style terms the HERO 9 Black is visually identical to the HERO 8, just slightly larger on each axis, and with that all-important front facing screen for vlogging action.
 The slick ‘bunny-ears’ mount is carried across, as is the 10m caseless waterproofing, while a removable lens cover adds potential for upgrade.